sixty-nine/Jackrabbit-startup-script/README.md

 ==============
 The default JMX-Port for monitoring is set to 1111.
-You have to copy the jmx.user.template and jmx.group.template to the directory where your Jackrabbit JAR file is stored and remove the .template suffix
+You have to copy the jmx.user.template and jmx.group.template to the directory where your jackrabbit.sh script is stored and remove the .template suffix

 In the User file you should specify a different password for your admin user.